 Initial consultations end with a question/answer session and information on the next steps if a prospective client wishes to become a client.
-Likely costs, attorneys fees, and the retainer amount will also be discussed at this time.
+Likely costs, attorneys’ fees, and the retainer amount will also be discussed at this time.

 By focusing on the goals of the client and meshing those goals with the facts of the case and the relevant law, a tailored strategy can be crafted from early in a case to reach the desired outcome or goals.
 This is true for all divorces and is particularly important for divorces involving business-owners.